shahaamir4u/CO2Calculator/README.md

 ### CO2-Calculator
 A program to calculate the CO2 consumption based on the start and end cities.

-Following are the pre-requisities for the program.
 ### Node
 - #### Node installation on Windows

 Just go on [official Node.js website](https://nodejs.org/) and download the installer.
-If the installation was successful, you should be able to run the following command.
+If the installation was successful, you should be able to run the following commands.

     node --version
     v10.16.3